mrbelowski/r3e_crewchief_v3/README.txt

 Changelog
 ---------
+Version 3.3.3: Fixed some pit detection issues; disable tyre wear info on pit entry for now; added a few more speech recognition bits and bobs; fixed race start message playing while in parmc ferme.
+No new sound pack for this version.

 Version 3.3.2: Another potential crash-bug in the spotter fixed, make the pit limiter detection stuff work when opponent data arrays get jumbled up in the shared memory.
 No new sound pack for this version.

 Version 3.3.1: Added better error checking to spotter.
 No new sound pack for this version.